tejaskannan/smart-tv-keyboard-leakage/README.md

 ```

 ### Attack Results on Users
-The examples in this section assume that you are displaying the results from the files in the Google Drive folder containing the outputs for all users.
+The examples in this section assume that you are displaying the results from the files in the supplementary materials folder containing the outputs for all users.
 If you wish to use your own results, there are two options.
 First, you can run the attack on all users for every data type (this can take some time and requires downloading all videos).
-Second, you can run the attack on *some* users and copy the results from the remaining using the Google Drive.
-In this second case, you will need a single folder containing all of the `subject-X` directories (following the file structure of the Box drive shown in the above section on Data Sources).
+Second, you can run the attack on *some* users and copy the results from the remaining using the supplementary materials.
+In this second case, you should place the results in the `smart-tv-keyboard-leakage/user-study/subject-<N>` folders and replace all references to `../../supplementary/user-study` below with `../../user-study`.

 #### Credit Cards
 The file `user_ccn_recovery.py` displays the results for the top-`K` accuracy on both credit card numbers and full payment details.
 The outputs are similar to those from emulation.
 The command below is an example for how to run this script.
 ```
-python user_credit_card_recovery.py --user-folder <PATH-TO-GDRIVE>/user-study
+python user_credit_card_recovery.py --user-folder ../../supplementary/user-study
 ```
-The resulting plot should match Figure `11` in the paper.
+The resulting plot should match Figure `10` in the paper.
 The script also prints out the results for each provider, and these numbers should match those listed in the third paragraph of Section `VI.B`.

 We further compare the results of searching for credit card details when exhaustively enumerating suboptimal paths.
 This baseline compares to the attack's current method of ordering suboptimal paths using keystroke timing.
 To generate these results on your own, run the search on all users with the `--use-exhaustive` flag and name the output files `exhaustive.json` in each subject's folder.
 The script `compare_suboptimal_modes.py` displays the results for these two strategies.
 The command below shows an example.
 ```
-python compare_suboptimal_modes.py --user-folder <PATH-TO-GDRIVE>/user-study
+python compare_suboptimal_modes.py --user-folder ../../supplementary/user-study
 ```
-The resulting plot should match Figure `15`.
+The resulting plot should match Figure `13`.

 Finally, we find the approximate number of times that users traverse an optimal path between keys when entering credit card numbers.
 The file `ccn_optimal_paths.py` handles this computation.
 An example is below.
 ```
-python ccn_optimal_paths.py --user-folder <PATH-TO-GDRIVE>/user-study
+python ccn_optimal_paths.py --user-folder ../../supplementary/user-study
 ```
 The resulting accuracy should match the `89.35%` figure listed in the final paragraph of Section `VI.B`.

 #### Passwords
 The script `user_password_recovery.py` displays the recovery results for passwords typed by human users.
 The format of inputs and outputs are similar to those from the benchmark.
 The command below shows an example.
 ```
-python user_password_recovery.py --user-folder <PATH-TO-GDRIVE>/user-study --tv-types samsung appletv
+python user_password_recovery.py --user-folder ../../supplementary/user-study --tv-types samsung appletv
 ```
-The resulting plot should match Figures `12` and `13` in the paper.
-Similar to before, we altered this script to display both series on one plot.
+The resulting plot should match Figure `11` in the paper.
 The program also prints out three key pieces of information.
 1. The `95%` confidence interval in the top-100 password accuracy.
 2. The top-`K` accuracy for passwords with different characters.
 These figures should match those listed in the third paragraph of Section `VI.C`.
 3. The factor by which the attack improves over random guessing.
 The first paragraph of Section `VI.C` lists the improvement of over `100x` with the RockYou prior on the Samsung TV.

 We further compare password recovery for the *same* strings typed by different users.
 The script `password_user_comparison.py` handles this computation.
 The example below computes the recovery rate across users for each of the `50` unique passwords.
 ```
-python password_user_comparison.py --user-folder <PATH-TO-GDRIVE>/user-study --tv-type samsung
+python password_user_comparison.py --user-folder ../../supplementary/user-study --tv-type samsung
 ```
 The result looks as below.
 The `phpbb` rate should match that of the third paragraph in Section `VI.C`.
 ```